 The modern vehicle’s brake system is more complex than ever.
 With the added benefits of anti-lock braking so could the potential of added costs, if the system is not properly maintained.
 Brake systems function hydraulically, meaning the pressure your foot exerts on the brake pedal is transferred to the actual brakes with fluid.
 The master cylinder is the origin of the process, which is why it’s very important that this component is working properly.
 The master cylinder ensures you’re able to exert enough power to utilize the brakes.
 During an inspection, your car repair professional will check the master cylinder and brake fluid for functionality.

 Calipers are part of the hydraulic system.
 The pad wears against the rotor.
 When you press the brake pedal, the master cylinder directs fluid to squeeze the brake calipers, causing the brake pads to clamp onto the rotors.
 Both the calipers and brake pads should be checked for signs of wear and tear to ensure the rotors are not damaged.
 Rough or uneven rotors can be an especially costly replacement, so it’s important to replace worn pads and calipers regularly.

 Routine Check-Ups Are a Must!

 Generally, you should inspect your brake pads every 12,000 miles and check your brake fluid with every oil change.
-Manufacturers recommend replacing brake fluid every 30,000 miles to help extend the life of the hydraulic system.
-Brake pads and shoes typically have a life span of 25,000 – 50,000 miles, depending on driving conditions and vehicle usage.
+Manufacturers recommend replacing the brake fluid every 30,000 miles to help extend the life of the hydraulic system.
+Brake pads and shoes typically have a lifespan of 25,000 – 50,000 miles, depending on driving conditions and vehicle usage.
 If you drive more or less than the average driver, you may need to replace your brake pads and fluid more or less frequently.

 Signs You Need an Inspection